News at Brighter Green

 Blogs by Mia MacDonald

 Sangamithra Iyer is a writer and a licensed professional civil engineer who holds a Bachelor's degree from The Cooper Union, a Master's degree from UC Berkeley, and an MFA in Creative Writing from Hunter College.
 She served as the Assistant Editor of Satya magazine and a co-producer of the Women's Collective monthly radio program on the Pacifica Station WBAI.
 She has volunteered at primate rescue and rehabilitation sanctuaries in the U.S. and in Africa.
 Her writing explores issues related to animals, agriculture, and social and environmental justice.
-Selections of her work can be seen at Satya magazine, The L Magazine, The Philadelphia Weekly and SolveClimate.com.
+Selections of her work can be seen at Satya magazine, n+1, Hippocampus Magazine, Local Knowledge and Our Hen House.
+Her essays have been anthologized in Sister Species: Women, Animals and Social Justice (University of Illinois Press) and Primate People: Saving Nonhuman Primates through Education, Advocacy and Sanctuary (University of Utah Press).
 She is the co-author of two Brighter Green policy papers, "Skillful Means: The Challenges of China's Encounter with Factory Farming," (PDF) and "Veg or Non-Veg?
 India at the Crossroads" (PDF).
 Sangu is interested in tracking the global rise of meat, egg, and dairy consumption and its environmental and social implications.
 She currently works in public service on watershed protection and water supply infrastructure.

 Blogs by Sangamithra Iyer